DataFEWSion Graduate Traineeship Handbook

 - develop and enhance communications skills

-Following the ISU Graduate Learning Community model, students will meet weekly during the regular academic year for one hour and once a month for 2 hours for the workshop series.
+Following the ISU Graduate Learning Community model, students meet weekly during the regular academic year for one hour and once a month for 2 hours for the workshop series.

 Chairing Meetings